d3i-infra/Infrastructure-D3I-pilot/README.md

 On linux a working nameserver needs to be set in /etc/resolv.conf Even if you do not use /etc/resolv.conf config yourself, terraform needs it

-# Azure specific security implementations for D3I

-- Storage account (SA) is behind a firewall and web app uses a private endpoint
-- Web app authenticates with the SA through a SAS with write only access
-- The admin, Niek en Theo are users that can change permissions on the SA
-- Niek and Theo have Data Contributres roles on the SA: meaning read write and delete access
-    - Needed for reporting; can be removed later
-- Access to the SA is logged in a different SA, see terraform config: `storage_logging.tf`

-For the specifics see the terraform config files